zl90/cs19/README.md

-# cs19

-To become a better engineer I'm taking the Brown university CS19 course: Accelerated Intro to Computer Science

-### Brown University - Accelerated Intro to CS class (CS019)
+# Brown University - Accelerated Intro to CS class (CS019).

 I'm taking this class for fun and to become a better engineer.
 I work professionally with Typescript, so it will be interesting to see if this helps me learn the Pyret language.